D3vd/CarJacked/README.md

 ### Using Docker Compose

-The whole app can be ran locally by using docker compose as the all parts of the app are containerized.
+The whole app can be ran locally by with a single command using docker compose as the all parts of the app are containerized.

 ```bash
   git clone https://github.com/R3l3ntl3ss/CarJacked